msfjarvis/msfjarvis.dev/content/posts/improving-dependency-sync-speeds-for-your-gradle-project/index.md

 This tells Gradle that you want plugin dependencies to be looked up from [Maven Central] and [gMaven], and for all other dependencies to come from [JitPack], [gMaven], [Maven Central], or the [Maven Central snapshots] repository; **in that order**.
 The first simple tweak you can make is to reorder these based on how many of your dependencies you expect to come from what repository.

-For example, in a typical Android build most of your plugin classpath will be dominated by the Android Gradle Plugin (AGP), so you'd want gMaven to be come first so that Gradle does not try to find it on Maven Central.
+For example, in a typical Android build most of your plugin classpath will be dominated by the Android Gradle Plugin (AGP), so you'd want gMaven to be come first so that Gradle does not waste time trying to find AGP on Maven Central.

 ```diff
  pluginManagement {